zeljkoobrenovic/grounded-architecture/_posts/2023-03-12-appendix-toxic-colleagues.md

 * The Gaslighter
 * The Micromanager

-Recognizing these types of colleagues is crucial for addressing their behaviors and maintaining a healthy work environment. **IT architects are particularly vulnerable** to toxic colleagues' negative impact due to their roles' unique nature.
-As key players in designing and implementing complex systems, IT architects **must collaborate with diverse groups,** including software developers, operations teams, executives, and external stakeholders.
-These interactions often occur in **high-stakes environments** during strategic decision-making, system architecture reviews, or technology roadmap presentations.
-Their work's wide-ranging and cross-functional nature means they are **regularly exposed to different personalities** and work styles.
+Recognizing these patterns matters because it makes the behavior easier to address without becoming trapped in it. **IT architects are particularly exposed** to the negative impact of toxic colleagues because their roles are highly cross-functional.
+Architects work with software developers, operations teams, executives, and external stakeholders, often in **high-stakes settings** such as strategic decisions, architecture reviews, or roadmap discussions.

-Because IT architects are responsible for making decisions that affect the long-term direction of a company's technology infrastructure, their work is **highly visible and influential.** This exposure makes them **more susceptible to the disruptive behavior** of toxic colleagues, such as credit stealers, bulldozers, or those who undermine their efforts in front of leadership.
-Toxic behaviors in these critical settings can lead to misaligned strategies, eroded team trust, and even project failure.
-These risks underscore the urgency for IT architects to recognize and mitigate these challenges early on.
+Because architectural work influences the long-term direction of a company’s technology landscape, it is **highly visible and influential**.
+That visibility makes architects more vulnerable to colleagues who steal credit, undermine decisions, or create political friction in front of leadership.
+Left unchecked, these behaviors can distort strategy, erode trust, and damage execution.

 <br>
 ## The Kiss-Up / Kick-Down